wi5nia/TechnicalCommunityContent/IoT/Azure IoT Suite Ascend+/Session 2 - Starting IoT Solutions/Demo 2.4/Demo 2.4.md

 *A means to connect to the RPi for input, video & network*.
 You will need to be able to connect a keyboard (and mouse) to the device as well as an HDMI display.
 You will also need a network connection – a Pi 3 has wifi.
 Remember that not all presentation venues will have HDMI, so this demo may not be possible or you may need an adapter.
 Here’s a link to a combo keyboard/trackpad product that should work with Raspian (and Windows IoT Core) - <http://www.logitech.com/en-ca/product/wireless-touch-keyboard-k400-plus>.

+Another way to connect to the RPi is by using VNC.
+VNC is installed by default on Raspbian, you need to enable it and from you Mac or Windows machine, download and install the VNC client.
+Please refer to this documentation page to enable and use VNC with your Raspberry Pi and Raspbian: <https://www.raspberrypi.org/documentation/remote-access/vnc/>

 An active Azure subscription.
 If you don’t have an account, you can create a free trial account in just a couple of minutes.
 For details, see <http://azure.microsoft.com/pricing/free-trial/>

 ## Setup